LucasLyons/LucasLyons.github.io/_portfolio/brewtiful.md

 2. **Relevance**: Match the user's taste profile
 3. **Diversity**: Avoid repetitive suggestions

-The primary drivers of this recommendations model are the embeddings learned from LightFM.
+The primary drivers of this recommendation model are the embeddings learned from LightFM.
 However, these recommendations are served using a weighted K-means clustering approach, not cosine similarity like item-item recommendations.

 Here's how it works: